marthoc/docker-deconz/README.md

 `--name=deconz`: Names the container "deconz".
 `--net=host`: Uses host networking mode for proper uPNP functionality; by default, the web UIs and REST API listen on port 80 and the websockets service listens on port 443.
 If these ports conflict with other services on your host, you can change them through the environment variables DECONZ_WEB_PORT and DECONZ_WS_PORT described below.
 `--restart=always`: Start the container when Docker starts (i.e. on boot/reboot).
-`--privileged`: Required; from previous testing privilege mode only became necessary in the late .90's series of deCONZ beta releases, but now the container must be privileged or deCONZ will fail to start.
 `-v /opt/deconz:/root/.local/share/dresden-elektronik/deCONZ`: Bind mount /opt/deconz (or the directory of your choice) into the container for persistent storage.
 `--device=/dev/ttyUSB0`: Pass the serial device at ttyUSB0 (i.e. a Conbee USB device) into the container for use by deCONZ.
 `marthoc/deconz`: This image uses a manifest list for multiarch support; specifying marthoc/deconz (i.e. marthoc/deconz:latest) will pull the correct version for your arch.